KaWis17/Filmder/README.md

     * Communication interfaces
 2. Functional requirements
     * Enable a user to create a profile.
-    * Enable a logged in user to ask update his profile which includes his location, film preferences, subscriptions and profile picture.
+    * Enable a logged in user to ask update his profile which includes his location, film preferences and profile picture.
     * Enable a logged in user to swipe films.
     * Enable a logged in user to check films information.
-    * Enable a logged in user to write comments in a comment section, reply for other comments, delete users comments.
-    * Enable a logged in user to communicate with other users, add users to friend list and block users.
+    * Enable a logged in user to communicate with other users and add users to friend list.
     * Enable a logged in user to suggest changes in FD.
     * Enable a logged in user to suggest extending film database with a selected film.
     * Enable the admin to view users suggestions, add films to database, direct some suggestions to developers.